GLOBAL MARKETS-Dollar charges higher after Fed hikes rates

 year, up from two previously.

-"You had the Fed come in and be a bit more hawkish than many
+"You had the Fed come in and be a bit more hawkish that many

 people, including us, were expecting," said TD Securities head